okx/proof-of-reserves/README.md

 ```

 if using v2

-1.Visit https://okx.com/proof-of-reserves/download?tab=liabilities to download the full merkle tree file
+1. Visit https://okx.com/proof-of-reserves/download?tab=liabilities to download the full merkle tree file
-2.Login to OKX and visit Audit page to copy and save the data as user_info_file.json
+2. Login to OKX and visit Audit page to copy and save the data as user_info_file.json
-3.Run the following command to check whether your assets are included in the total user assets of OKX.
+3. Run the following command to check whether your assets are included in the total user assets of OKX.
 ```shell
 ./build/MerkleValidator --merkle_file ./example/full-liabilities-merkle-tree.txt --user_info_file ./example/user_info_file.json
 ```